 GoDaddy and WordPress do things very differently when it comes to web hosting.
 GoDaddy is a fairly traditional provider that offers multiple types of hosting, each featuring several different tiers to choose from.
-We've covered these tiers in-detail in our comprehensive GoDaddy review.
-On the other hand, WordPress also gives customers the opportunity of picking between various tiers, the company only offers shared hosting services.
+While WordPress also gives customers the opportunity of picking between various tiers, the company only offers shared hosting services.
 Unsurprisingly, customers who sign up for a WordPress hosting plan are also limited to using the company’s own platform.

-GoDaddy offers a lot more flexibility.
+GoDaddy, on the other hand, offers a lot more flexibility.
 For one, the provider offers not just shared hosting services but also VPS hosting, dedicated servers, and even WordPress hosting.
-Interestingly enough, the version of WordPress you can use in conjunction with GoDaddy (or most other providers) hosting is less restrictive than the version used by WordPress (.com) itself.
+Interestingly enough, the version of WordPress you can use in conjunction with GoDaddy (or most other providers) hosting is actually less restrictive than the version used by WordPress (.com) itself.
 GoDaddy doesn’t limit users to just one platform, which is always an advantage.
 Having said all that, the pricing is often just as important as the benefits you might get so let’s take a look at how much you can expect to pay when signing up with either of these two companies.

 Starting up with WordPress is essentially free but does come with some drawbacks.
-Aside from getting a meager amount of storage space to work with and no customer support, users are also forced to display WordPress ads on their website, that's one of the main reasons why WordPress isn't one of the best GoDaddy alternatives out there.
-Still, free is free and WordPress is one of the few companies that let you create a blog (albeit a small one) without having to pay anything.
+Aside from getting a very low amount of storage space to work with and no customer support, users are also forced to display WordPress ads on their website.
+Still, free is free and WordPress is one of the few companies that lets you create a blog (albeit a small one) without having to pay anything.
 In addition to the free plan, WordPress also offers five other plans ranging from dirt cheap to fairly expensive.
 GoDaddy’s shared hosting offering includes four plans, each of which comes with a decent amount of resources and features.
 Naturally, the highest tiers offer a lot more when compared to the lower ones.

 Free tier aside, WordPress offers five other plans starting at $3 per month with the Blogger tier and reaching up to $45 per month with the eCommerce tier.
-Quite recently, we compared WordPress with Bluehost and we realized that disk space is very limited at WordPress, with the first three paid plans only including between 6 and 13 GB of storage.
+Disk space is very limited at WordPress, with the first three paid plans only including between 6 and 13 GB of storage.
 However, the final two tiers do come with unlimited storage.
 The differences between the plans are quite significant and you would need to go at least with the $8 Premium tier to even get close to what GoDaddy is offering in its most basic package.

 GoDaddy is quite flexible when it comes to their pricing, offering users the option of paying their hosting subscription on a monthly, annual or multi-annual basis.
 The prices listed on the company’s website are all for multi-annual plans so expect to pay quite a bit more if you’re going with monthly recurring payments instead.
 It’s also worth noting that the Economy plan is a bit of an exception to all of this because you can’t pay for it on a month-to-month basis.
 You’ll need to go at least with a 3-month subscription.

 GoDaddy allows users to choose between four different WordPress plans, with prices starting at $7 per month for the Basic package.
 Prices can reach up to $30 per month with the Pro 5+ package or even beyond as this final tier is customizable.
-Similar to Hostgator and Inmotion, GoDaddy allows you to upgrade the total number of websites along with extra storage space.
+For an additional fee, users can add support for an increased number of websites along with extra storage space.

 Regardless of which WordPress plan you choose, you can expect to benefit from free daily backups, daily malware scans, free sign-up forms, and a free domain name for your first year.
 Built-in SEO wizards and one-click installs are also included with every plan aside from the Basic one.
 Pro 5+ users receive even more benefits, including real-time performance and uptime monitoring, free maintenance tools, and a free SSL certificate.

-Shared hosting is perfectly fine for a lot of websites, but sometimes it’s just not enough.
-If you’re running a site that gets a lot of traffic or simply need more resources to work with, you’ll eventually want to switch to a Virtual Private Server.
+Shared hosting is perfectly fine for a lot of websites but sometimes it’s just not enough.
+If you’re running a website that gets a lot of traffic or simply need more resources to work with you’ll eventually want to switch to a Virtual Private Server.
 Unfortunately, WordPress doesn’t offer VPS hosting so your only real choice here (at least as far as this comparison is concerned) is GoDaddy.
-However, GoDaddy's hidden charge often come as a catch in pushing users away.
-Especially when you compare GoDaddy with Dreamhost or any other top hosting provider for this matter, you'll see users opting for other hosting services.

 GoDaddy offers four plans to choose from for users interested in upgrading to a Virtual Private Server.
 This type of hosting is a bit more expensive when compared to the previous ones, with prices starting at $20 per month for the Economy plan and reaching up to $75 per month for the Ultimate plan.
 Every plan includes unmetered bandwidth, a free 1-year SSL certificate, and 3 dedicated IPs.